Learning Japanese through Anime... Is it really possible?

 There are a few ways to check our understanding of the written Japanese in an anime.
-My favorite way it auto-generating Anki flashcards from them, which I talk about later in this post.
+My favorite way is auto-generating Anki flashcards from them, which I talk about later in this post.
 The old-school option would be to read the manga.
-And I suppose that a middle ground would be to read the subtitle files (I’ll show you where to download them later in this post).
+And I suppose that a middle ground would be to read the subtitle files (I'll show you where to download them later in this post).

 If you try reading it and it's too difficult, then your Japanese is not good enough for the particular anime that you're trying to learn.
 This is a bummer, but you'll probably have to level down to an easier anime until you get a bit better at Japanese.

 2. Systematically toggle subtitles.

 Once you have taken your time getting through every single sentence of an episode, then you can move on to watching with/without subtitles.

 Personally, I only ever watch anime with Japanese subtitles or with no subtitles at all.
 It's too difficult for me to stay focused on the words being spoken when they have English subtitles.

 Pick a couple of your favorite episodes, then rip the audio off of anime video files.